Markdown / LLM-ready output

 ---horizontal rules.

-Example output for a quotes site:
+Example output for a scraped page: